Quickly spin up and tear down development and test environments.

 Managing infrastructure can be a time consuming activity.
 We’ve designed powerful, easy admin tools that simplify cloud management.
 So you can manage more VMs in less time.

 Change is inevitable, and it's difficult to anticipate how change will impact your IT solution.
-But applications authored in our PaaS AppFog can be easily ported to other Cloud Foundry providers.
-This “future proofs” your app as things change over time.
-It’s one of the many advantages of our cloud platform that particularly resonates with developers.
+But “future proofing” your app as things change over time is one of the many advantages of our cloud platform that particularly resonates with developers.

 Every CenturyLink Cloud environment includes a standard subscription to New Relic, a powerful monitoring tool that pinpoints where app performance lags.
 Use it to quickly find and solve performance issues in your system.